 A CCRI institutional non-need-based student work program on campus.
 Students will be paid at least the minimum wage and can work up to 15 hours per week.
 Students who are not eligible for need-based CWS may be considered for the Student Help program.

 When a student's need cannot be met with other forms of financial aid, a federal direct Stafford Loan may be recommended.
-A subsidized loan has a fixed interest rate of 2.75 percent for the 2020-2021 academic year.
+A subsidized loan has a fixed interest rate of 5.5 percent for the 2023-2024 academic year.
 No interest is charged while a student is in school at least half-time, during the grace period or during deferment periods.
 Repayment is deferred until six months after students graduate, withdraw or enroll less than half time.
 An origination fee is charged at time of disbursement.
 Students must be enrolled at least half time (six credits) at time of disbursement.
-Community college students are limited to three years of subsidized loan borrowing.

-A state grant awarded to Pell Grant recipients, who are RI residents, priority is given to students enrolled at least half time (6 credits) in need of additional free aid to pay for tuition and fees and if funding permits, an allocation for books.
+A state grant awarded to Pell Grant recipients, who are RI residents, priority is given to Pell grant recipients enrolled at least half time (6 credits) in need of additional free aid to pay for tuition and fees and if funding permits, an allocation for books.
 The grant may be prorated based upon students' enrollment status when considering the amount of grant to be awarded.
 The amount of the grant awarded will be reflective of all free aid and waivers received.
 Award amounts vary based upon the annual availability of funds.
-Priority is given to students by FAFSA

 Awarded by the CCRI Foundation and the Alumni Association to assist incoming, continuing, graduating and transferring students in meeting their financial needs.
 More than 90 scholarships, which are need-based and/or merit-based, are awarded to deserving students each year.
 Detailed information about each scholarship and the application are available here.

-The Federal Financial Aid Title IV Refund Policy requires colleges to calculate how much federal aid a student has earned if he or she withdraws or stops attending all courses prior to completing more than 60 percent of the semester.
-Students may have to return a portion of the aid received, as well as owe the college a portion of the tuition and fees.
+The Federal Financial Aid Title IV Refund Policy requires colleges to recalculate how much federal aid a student has earned if he or she withdraws or stops attending all courses prior to completing more than 60 percent of the semester or a "module", which is any course that is not scheduled for the entire semester.
+The college may be required to earn a portion of a student's federal aid based upon the number of days the student was enrolled in the given term.

 The policy allows a student to earn a portion of the financial aid awarded for each day of enrollment.
-In addition, the policy requires a student to repay the U.S. Department of Education a portion of the unearned funds received depending on the withdrawal date.
-A student who remains enrolled beyond the 60 percent point earns all aid for the semester for which the aid was awarded.
+In addition, the policy requires the college to return to the U.S. Department of Education a portion of the unearned funds received depending on the withdrawal date.
+A student who remains in attendance beyond the 60 percent point earns all aid for the semester for which the aid was awarded.

-If the student unofficially withdraws (stops attending) or the student's academic transcript reflects unsuccessful completion of all courses during the semester, the Community College of Rhode Island will have student aid calculated based on the last reported date of attendance, or if unknown, at 50 percent completion of the term.
+If the student unofficially withdraws (stops attending) or the student's academic transcript reflects unsuccessful completion of all courses during the semester, the Community College of Rhode Island will recalculate federal aid eligibility based on the last reported date of attendance, or at 50 percent completion of the term.
 Documentation of an academic- related activity, including notification from the faculty, may be used to recalculate aid eligibility based on the last date of attendance.
 Students who have questions should contact their campus Enrollment Services or Financial Aid office.